 A petition is a request made by citizens seeking the assistance of the House of Assembly in addressing a matter of concern.

-be written in English, or be accompanied by an English translation
+Petitions must be written in English, or be accompanied by an English translation certified by the Clerk.

-a statement which identifies the reason(s) for the petition or the statement of grievance and a request, called the "prayer".
+a statement which identifies the reason(s) for the petition or the grievance for which relief is sought;

 the prayer, which is the request for action petitioners wish to see taken in response to the matter of concern.
 The request must not be addressed to government directly, but may urge the House to request government to address the matter to which the petition relates;